 We've secured £500,000 funding from central Government to develop a long term master plan for Gleadless Valley.
 The money will pay for the work to identify what needs improving and where, and how, this can best be done.

 We want to make sure that the master plan helps us improve the neighbourhood for years to come and want to encourage as many people as possible to contribute and get involved.

-Having the master plan will us in a really good position to continue to talk with Government about additional money to put the plans into action.
+Having the master plan will put us in a really good position to continue to talk with the Government about additional money to put the plans into action.
 We'll also look at the services we fund.

-Whilst the funding won't pay for the delivery of the solutions identified, we hope to be able to deliver some changes in Gleadless Valley without additional government funding.
+While the funding won't pay for the delivery of the solutions identified, we hope to be able to deliver some changes in Gleadless Valley without additional government funding.

 Almost 450 people completed a residents' survey to tell us what they like and don’t like about living in Gleadless Valley.

 We have attended meetings with local groups and services to talk in more detail.
 Local people also attended design workshops in September 2018 to develop options for improving Gleadless Valley.